 The Fixing America's Surface Transportation (FAST) Act of 2015 established a new program - Surface Transportation System Funding Alternatives (STSFA) - to explore alternative revenue mechanisms including RUCs to maintain the long-term solvency of the Highway Trust Fund.
 The FAST Act provides up to $15 million to states in 2016 and up to $20 million per year thereafter through 2020.

 Projects qualifying for grants include:

-In August 2016, FHWA awarded a total of $14.2 million in STSFA grants to eight states.
-These grant-funded pilots explore onboard vehicle technologies to charge drivers based on miles traveled, and multistate or regional approaches to road user charges.
+Grant-funded pilots explore onboard vehicle technologies to charge drivers based on miles traveled, and multistate or regional approaches to road user charges.
 The pilots explore challenges including public acceptance, privacy protection, equity and geographic diversity.
 The projects also evaluate the reliability and security of the technologies available to implement mileage-based fees.